 NAME: Michael Pyrcz

-CURRENT TITLE: Associate Professor, University of Texas at Austin
+CURRENT TITLE: Associate Professor, Cockrell School of Engineering, Jackson School of Geosciences, The University of Texas at Austin (3 years)

 EDUCATION: B.Sc.
 Mining Engineering, Ph.D.
 Geostatistic